banksad/workforce-plan/README.md

 run in restricted environments and gradually grow into a web service that offers reporting tools for human resources teams.

-The repository currently contains modules that will evolve into a full
+The repository currently contains the following modules:
-application:

-- `src/app.py` — entry point exposing a basic Flask server
+- `app.py` — Flask server providing pages to manage people, posts and budget data.
-- `src/database.py` — utilities for connecting to a SQLite database
+- `database.py` — utilities for connecting to a SQLite database.
+- `init_db.py` — script to create the required tables.
+- `utils.py` — helper functions used for forecasting and budgeting.

 ## Getting Started